 Some of the responsibilities of a vet tech include treating animals in emergency situations providing similar care that an ER nurse would.
 Veterinary technicians also will monitor patients and take notes on their overall condition and behavior, put together patient histories, as well as administer any treatments prescribed a veterinarian.

-During surgeries they may perform the role of anesthesiologist, administering the anesthetic as well as observing the animals vitals.
+During surgeries they may perform the role of an anesthesiologist, administering the anesthetic as well as observing the animals vitals.
 They also perform the tasks of a surgical tech, making sure all instruments and equipment are sterilized and in working order.
 Prepping the patients for surgical procedures is also a responsibility.

 Another common job for vet techs is performing diagnostic lab work.
 They will often take X-rays, urine and stool samples and draw blood.
 They are the ones who do the actual lab work of analyzing the samples and developing x-rays.